AmateurAudioDude/Raspberry-Pi-I2S-capture-device-as-slave/README.md

-# RaspberryPi I2S capture as slave
+# Raspberry Pi I2S capture device as slave

-**Modified to be used as a capture device for I2S audio in slave mode.
-The device connecting to the Raspberry Pi will therefore need to be set to master mode.**
+### **Modified to be used as a capture device for I2S audio in slave mode.
+The device connecting to the Raspberry Pi must therefore need to be set to master mode.**

 General I2S slave I/O device tree overlay for Raspberry Pi.
 Tested with Raspberry pi Compute Module 3+ and Asahi Kasei AK4556.